crypto101/book/README.rst

 Dependencies
 ------------

-Due to the high number of dependencies, using docker is highly recommanded:
+Due to the high number of dependencies, using docker is highly recommended:

 .. code-block:: sh